Convergence parameters of nonnegative block tri-diagonal matrices and their application to multi-dimensional QBD processes: Introduction

-This $A_*(z)$ is a nonnegative block tri-diagonal matrix, but it may no longer be stochastic or substochastic.
-Therefore, in order to apply matrix analytic methods to $A_*(z)$, we must extend them to nonnegative block tri-diagonal matrices with countably many phase states. \textit{For the case in which $B_{*,-1}(z)=A_{*,-1}(z)$, $B_0(z)=A_0(z)$ and $B_1(z)=A_1(z)$, we do it in Section \ref{sec:RandGmatrix}}, where the rate matrix and so-called G-matrix of a general nonnegative block tri-diagonal matrix are defined and their properties are clarified.
-If $A_{*,-1}(z)$, $A_{*,0}(z)$ and $A_{*,1}(z)$ are also represented in block tri-diagonal form, our approach can recursively be applied.
-Here we note that Kijima \cite{Kijima93} and Li and Zhao \cite{Li03} discussed the case where a matrix corresponding to $A_*(z)$ was a substochastic matrix with finite phase states.
+This $A_*(\theta)$ is a nonnegative block tri-diagonal matrix, but it may no longer be stochastic or substochastic.
+Therefore, in order to apply matrix analytic methods to $A_*(\theta)$, we must extend them to nonnegative block tri-diagonal matrices with countably many phase states. \textit{For the case in which $B_{*,-1}(\theta)=A_{*,-1}(\theta)$, $B_0(\theta)=A_0(\theta)$ and $B_1(\theta)=A_1(\theta)$, we do it in Section \ref{sec:RandGmatrix}}, where the rate matrix and G-matrix of a general nonnegative block tri-diagonal matrix are introduced and their properties are clarified.
+If $A_{*,-1}(\theta)$, $A_{*,0}(\theta)$ and $A_{*,1}(\theta)$ are also represented in block tri-diagonal form, our approach can recursively be applied.
+We note that References \cite{Kijima93,Li03} discussed the case where a matrix corresponding to $A_*(\theta)$ was a substochastic matrix with finite phase states.
 Our results are also an extension of their results.